Matssch/b2b-demand-generation-system/04-demand-creation/demand-creation-engine.md

 - Increased high-intent activity
 - Buying-group engagement

-The more mature question is:

-> Are the right accounts becoming more aware and more engaged over time?
+The more mature question is: Are the right accounts becoming more aware and more engaged over time?

 ---

 ## 5. Create a progression of content
 Demand creation works better when content supports different levels of awareness.

-### Stage 1 — Problem awareness
+### Stage 1 | Problem awareness
 The buyer recognises a problem.
 Content can include:
 - Market insights
 - Industry trends
 - Common mistakes
 - Cost of the problem
 - Benchmarks

-### Stage 2 — Solution awareness
+### Stage 2 | Solution awareness
 The buyer starts exploring possible approaches.
 Content can include:
 - Frameworks
 - Guides
 - Webinars
 - Use cases
 - Comparisons

-### Stage 3 — Vendor consideration
+### Stage 3 | Vendor consideration
 The buyer wants proof.
 Content can include:
 - Case studies
 - ROI models
 - Customer stories
 - Product walkthroughs
 - Technical proof

-The objective is to help the buyer move from:

-**I do not care yet**
+The objective is to help the buyer move from: **I do not care yet** to: **his problem matters** to: **I should explore solutions**

-to:

-**This problem matters**

-to:

-**I should explore solutions**

 ---

 ## 6. Demand creation should reflect the buying group
 Different stakeholders need different reasons to engage.
 For example:

 ### Executive
 Needs:
 - Strategic impact
 - Risk
 - Growth opportunity

 ### Functional leader
 Needs:
 - Business performance
 - Team productivity
 - Operational improvement

 ### Finance
 Needs:
 - ROI
 - Cost
 - Payback

 ### Technical stakeholder
 Needs:
 - Feasibility
 - Security
 - Integration